Susan Erikson

 Biography

-Dr. Erikson is an 間眅埶AV Distinguished Professor and a 2023/2024 間眅埶AV Mellon Digital Democracies Institute Faculty Fellow who studies highly complex political economies that shape human health.
-In earlier research, she anticipated the rise of global health data as a business currency; the change of health data use, from accountability to invest-ability; and the failures of smartphone contact tracing apps during pandemics.
+Dr. Erikson is an 間眅埶AV Distinguished Professor who studies highly complex political economies that shape human health.
+Her new book, (MIT Press, 2025), which she traveled over 420,000 research kilometres to write, is about the financialization of global health and capitalist speculation repurposed as save-the-world innovation.
+In earlier research, she anticipated the rise of global health data as a finance currency; the change of health data use, from accountability to invest-ability; and the failures of smartphone contact tracing apps during pandemics.
 Her current research analyzes the increasing datafication and financialization of health, focusing on how global investors use data, modeling, and fintech, including AI, to gamble on catastrophe risk.
 A committed teacher and mentor, Erikson promotes next-generation anthropological being there and following the thing methodologies as means for analyzing thorny health challenges.

 An award-winning medical anthropologist, Dr. Erikson has worked in Africa, Europe, Central Asia, and North America.
 During an earlier international affairs career, she first worked in West Africa for two years before working in Washington, DC, on foreign policy and trade issues with government departments and international organizations.
 As an academic, she combines her professional non-academic experience with a critical study of global political economy of health.
 Her work has been published in Nature, The Lancet, BMJ, Medical Anthropology, Medical Anthropology Quarterly, Social Science & Medicine, Global Public Health, Critical Public Health, Anthropologica and others.
 Media quoting/citing her work include Nature, The Wall Street Journal, Financial Times, Bloomberg, Wired, IEEE Spectrum, Al Bawaba and others.